-Personal trainers and fitness coaches can be integral to helping us reach our fitness goals.
+Personal trainers and fitness coaches can be integral in helping us reach our fitness goals.
 They build our exercise routines, help us dial in our nutrition, and ensure we don’t injure ourselves.
 But what about a sleep coach?
 Could they also help improve our performance in the gym?

 Equinox thinks so.
 The luxury gym chain and high-end lifestyle brand, together with the David Geffen School of Medicine at UCLA, announced the results of a study regarding the effect of sleep coaching on exercise performance.
 What they found is that sleep coaching may lead to improved athletic ability.
 Here are all the deets.